genotoul-bioinfo/WorkflowFrameworkComparison/README.md

 ## Conclusion

 After 2 days:
-- we tried to test : Rabix, toil, pegasus without success.
+- we tried to test : Rabix, toil, pegasus without success regarding our infrastruture.
 - 2 workflow managers stand out : NextFlow and Snakemake ( not a surprise ).
 The caracteristics and the ease of coding are really similar.
 The main problem on nextflow is the memory needed by master job (50G of virtual mem not enougth!).